1. The Myth: Carbs cause weight gain.

 The biggest thing to take away from this is simple: take everything with a grain of salt.
 Read your research and don't be persuaded by pseudoscience articles or social media to eat, live, and breathe a certain way because it's "good" for you and everything else is "bad."
 The science of nutrition is not black and white, and no food is just plain "good" or "bad."

 Just like foods are not created equal, neither are our bodies.
-That is why I put such a large emphasis on personalization and individuality in each nutrition and fitness plan I create - we are not all the same, so why should we eat like it?
+That is why I put such a large emphasis on personalization and individuality in each health plan I create - we are not all the same, so why should we eat and workout the same?
 Contact me via the tab above, or follow me on Instagram (@fit.bybrit) to learn more.